beautiful-numbers/lehmer-lean/README.md

 The paper is the normative human-readable mathematical proof.
 It states a proof-complete, unconditional proof of Lehmer’s totient conjecture: there is no composite integer `n` such that `φ(n) | (n - 1)`.
 It also contains the finite Case C exhaustion witness as part of the logical argument.

-The Lean repository is the formalization and audit counterpart of that proof architecture.
-Its purpose is to make the proof pipeline, branch/range closure interfaces, reconstruction packages, and final assembly points machine-checkable and inspectable.
+The Lean repository is the formalization and audit counterpart of that proof.
+The main Lean development formalizes the mathematical pipeline and its unconditional global split/closure structure.
+The audit/referee layer then checks that proof architecture from a second, referee-facing perspective and adds an additional Lean-checked audit of unconditional exhaustiveness.

-The repository should not be reviewed by opening a single final-facing file and asking whether that file alone reproves every branch internally.
-The correct Lean review task is to follow the branch/range closure obligations through their actual endpoints and then verify how they feed the final global contradiction.
+The referee layer has also been certified through AXLE artifacts for selected audit-facing statements.

+This repository should be reviewed as a formal Lean development with multiple verification targets, not by opening one final-facing assembly file and treating it as if it were supposed to contain every local branch proof internally.

 ## Formal verification status

 The repository is intended to be checked as a Lean project, not only read as prose.